hahahahaman/err/README.md

   $ git clone https://github.com/hahahahaman/err
   ```

-  Something I like to do instead of step 4 is clone the project into
-  ~/quicklisp/local-projects/ then
 4. add ASD project file

   Add the relative path of the asd file into system-index.txt (also in the